-Our prayers go out to those who are displaced from their homes or homeless, after a series of devastating tornadoes hit Celina, OH, and the Dayton area on Memorial Day and Richland County in April.
+Our prayers go out to those who are displaced from their homes or homeless, after a series of deadly tornadoes ripped through Nashville, Tennessee recently.
 Catholic Charities of the Diocese of Toledo is collecting and distributing donations, dollar for dollar, to help these tornado survivors.

 How Your Donation Helps Tornado Victims